 Financial Advantages

 - Non-dilutive options through revenue-sharing arrangements preserve equity while providing access to capital and resources.
-Unlike traditional venture capital, these partnerships can fund growth without requiring founders to surrender ownership stakes.
+Unlike traditional real estate tech investors, these partnerships can fund growth without requiring founders to surrender ownership stakes.
 If your revenue’s predictable but equity is expensive, proptech revenue-based financing can help scale without giving up ownership.

 - Faster access to capital compared to traditional funding cycles enables PropTech startups to capitalize on market opportunities quickly.
 Strategic partnerships often have shorter decision timelines than institutional investors.